rylativity/presto_hive-metastore_superset_minio/README.md

 **TODO**

 ### Minio
+Minio is an S3-Compatible object store that can be run locally or on any cloud platform.
+In other words, Minio is a free, drop-in replacement for S3 that you have full control over.
+In addition to countless other uses, Minio is a great standin for S3 while doing local development.

 Credentials for Minio (including the admin username, password, and service account credentials) can be found in the docker-compose.yml file.

 You can access the minio console at http://localhost:9090.
 You can create buckets and upload files through the Minio Console.